sanghack81/sanghack81.github.io/index.md

 <p style="margin-bottom:1.25cm;"></p>
 ## Research Interests

-- **Causal Inference** (how can we identify the effect of an intervention?),  **Causal Decision Making** (how can we utilize causal information in decision making?),  **Causal Discovery** (how can we establish causal relationships from complex data?)
+- **Causal Inference** (how can we identify and estimate the effect of an intervention?),  **Causal Decision Making** (how can we utilize causal information in decision making?),  **Causal Discovery** (how can we establish causal relationships from complex data?)
-- (Future) Developing theories and applications for *health* and *social* domains with causality as a first principle by bringing ideas from *economics*.
-Developing robust machine learning algorithms utilizing causal knowledge.
+- (Future) Developing theories and applications for *health* and *social* domains with causality as a first principle.
+Developing robust machine learning models and algorithms utilizing causal knowledge.
+Artificial general intelligence and causality (how can an agent equip a causal mindset. how to counterfactually reason about its actions and consequences.)

 <p style="margin-bottom:1.25cm;"></p>